anima-libera/anima-libera.github.io/content/posts/qwy3.md

 tags = ['Rust', 'Wgpu']
 image = "/qwy3-00.png"
 toc = true
+summary = "Work in progress Minecraft-like, and also my Magnum Opus!
+Has infinite fast worldgen that uses some intersting principles that I explain here, along many other features."
 +++

 Work in progress Minecraft-like.
 This project intends to serve as a base to experiment with procedural generation a bit more than what is usually done in Minecraft-likes.
 This page will only present what is already implemented and will not focus of the future of this project (for which I have so many ideas).